NearHuscarl/BotExtended/docs/POWERUPS_RANGED.md

 ## Tearing

 - Has a chance to rip off the player's clothes.
-- Deal extra damage to the players that have fewer clothing items.
+- Deals extra damage to the players that have fewer clothing items.

 <img width='500' src='https://media.giphy.com/media/Rt6qumtPSoUUNCKexC/giphy.gif' />